-- A complete list of all models, and sizes, for the products or services being submitted for Approval consideration; - Products and sizes to be braced, including reference to the industry standard to which the product is to be manufactured, (minimum of Schedule 10 and Schedule 40) For example, Schedule 10 pipe in sizes NPS 4, 6, 8 (DN100, 150, 200), or Lightwall pipe and tubing in 4 in (DN100) nominal size; - Brace member types and thicknesses, (i.e. Schd 40 pipe, strut, angle, flats, etc.); - General assembly drawings and one complete set of manufacturing drawings; - Materials list(s) and material specifications (such as AISI-SAE 1020 Carbon Steel); - Anticipated marking format; - Specification sheets; - Installation, operation and maintenance procedures; and; - The number and location of manufacturing facilities.
+- a complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - products and sizes to be braced, including reference to the industry standard to which the product is to be manufactured, For example, Schedule 10 pipe in sizes 4, 6, 8 inch NPS, or Lightwall pipe and tubing in 4 inch (DN100) nominal sizes; - brace member types and thicknesses, (i.e. Schd 40 pipe, strut, angle, flats, etc.); - general assembly drawings and one complete set of manufacturing drawings; - materials list(s) and material specifications (such as AISI-SAE 1020 Carbon Steel); - anticipated marking format; - specification sheets; - installation, operation and maintenance procedures; and; - the number and location of manufacturing facilities. - All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
+All documents shall be provided with English translation.